NoF0rte/slack-slurp/README.md

 ### Searching
 #### Messages
-To search Slack messages, the `SearchMessages(query)` and `SearchMessagesChan(query)` methods can be used.
+To search Slack messages, the `SearchMessages(query)` and `SearchMessagesAsync(query)` methods can be used.
 The `SearchMessages` method will only return all messages containing the query once all results have been retrieved.

 ```golang
 messages, err := slurper.SearchMessages("my first query")